International & Comparative Law

 Office Space and Facilities

-Subject to availability, a Visiting Scholar may receive office space and a computer that is linked to the Internet and a printer.
+Visiting Scholars receive shared office space and a computer that is linked to the Internet and a printer.
 Regular support staff assistance cannot be provided to a Visiting Scholar.
 However, limited help may be possible, occasionally, depending on the work volume of the support staff.

 Travel and Accommodations

 A modest fee is charged to Visiting Scholars.
-This fee covers the considerable expenses (both direct costs and overhead) that the KU law school incurs to provide excellent supporting services each Visiting Scholar enjoys.
+This fee covers the considerable expenses (both direct costs and overhead) that the KU law school incurs to provide excellent support services to each Visiting Scholar.
 These include office facilities, computer access (hardware and software), access to all KU libraries, and other related on-campus benefits - plus the opportunity to attend any class at the law school.
+Note that due to the need for attorney-client confidentiality, Visiting Scholars may not be able to observe all sessions of certain clinical or field placement courses.
 The fee is U.S. $5,000 per year (two semesters, including the summer), or U.S. $2,500 per semester (fall or spring semester).
 The fee is pro-rated for Visiting Scholars staying for a period other than a year or semester.
 In unusual circumstances, typically involving a prospective Visiting Scholar who comes from a developing or least developed country and who can demonstrate that he or she faces specific conditions of financial hardship, a lower fee may be negotiated.
+Fee reduction requests should be made at the time of application.
 The agreed upon fee will be clearly stated in the formal letter of invitation.
 Payment upon arrival or as outlined in the letter will be expected.

 A prospective Visiting Scholar must arrange his or her own funding.
 Presently, and for the foreseeable future, no funds exist to cover expenses incurred by the Visiting Scholar, nor to pay a stipend.
-(However, the law school, like the rest of the university, welcomes Fulbright Scholars and waives tuition and fees for these Scholars.
+However, the law school, like the rest of the university, welcomes Fulbright Scholars and waives tuition and fees for Fulbright Scholars.

 Study Abroad Opportunities

-A rich array of opportunities for further study in the areas of international and comparative law is possible through KU Law's Study Abroad Programs.
+A rich array of opportunities for further study in the areas of international and comparative law is possible through KU Law's Study Abroad Programs in Ireland and Istanbul, as well as additional study abroad opportunities in Cambridge and Trento.
 These currently include summers or semesters in:

 Jessup International Law Moot Court Competition

-Each fall, a moot court competition is conducted within the law school, coordinated by Professor John Head, on a topic relating to international law.
+Each fall, a moot court competition is conducted within the law school, coordinated by professors John Head and Lua Yuille, on a topic relating to international law.
 The competition includes both brief writing and oral arguments.
 All students, including first-year students, are eligible to compete.
 At the conclusion of the competition, cash awards are given for the best briefs and the best oral arguments, and a team of students is chosen to represent KU at the regional level of the Jessup International Moot Court Competition.
 Team members receive 2 credit hours in the spring semester.
 For the regional competition, which is held at a law school in the area in January/February, the KU team prepares two briefs and presents several oral arguments.
-The KU team has won the regional competition a number of times in recent years.
-For details, see Professor Head.
+The KU team has won the regional competition several times in recent years.
+The 2018-19 team advanced to the international round held in Washington, D.C.
+For details, see Professor Head or Professor Yuille.

 Stetson International Environmental Law Moot Court Competition